-To make sure this doesn’t happen to you, the fills used by Therm-a-Rest quilts, Nikwax Hydrophobic Down and eraLoft, are both excellent heat regulators.
+To make sure this doesn’t happen to you, the fill used in Therm-a-Rest quilts, Nikwax® Hydrophobic Down, is an excellent heat regulator.
 Your quilt can be easily ventilated by folding the top down, loosening the side baffles, or kicking a foot or arm outside the quilt to create a draft.

 The outdoor experience is, in many ways, supposed to be uncomfortable.
 We are taking ourselves out of civilization’s comforts and exposing ourselves to the elements and forces of nature, often while pushing our physical limits.
-However, the security of camp gives us a reprieve from these forces after a hard day.
-We sleep soundly after a night around the camp fire, listening to the sweet silence of the backcountry.
+However, the security of a camp gives us a reprieve from these forces after a hard day.
+We sleep soundly after a night around the campfire, listening to the sweet soundscape of the backcountry.

-Camping with our quilt affords you a lighter pack to push further and protection to sleep deeper.
+Camping with a Therm-a-Rest quilt affords you a lighter pack to push further and protection to sleep deeper.
 So the next time you are packing for your trip, consider taking the trail less traveled.
 I know I will.
 And I fully expect that it will make all the difference.